Effortless Christmas Home Tour

-Around his neck was a thin red scarf that made him look like part French painter and part cowboy.
+Around his neck was a thin red scarf that made him look part French painter and part cowboy.

 About halfway through our meal, the waitress was at our table checking in when the older man shuffled up to hug her.